5 Items to Automate in your Technology Transfer Office

 It wasn’t always easy convincing others of the benefits.
 I heard “it would be nice but it will take so long to set up we just don’t have time” a lot.
 However, later that year when it took most of the people in the office almost a week to pull out a report, due to incomplete data, things changed.
-Our newly appointed CEO embraced my ideas for automation.
+Our newly appointed CEO embraced my idea to automate.

 We had the system set up to send email reminders as important dates approached.
 It would check records to make sure the necessary fields for all of our reporting requirements were complete.
 It would update records automatically to make sure they were accurate.
 Yes, it took a week of planning and implementation to set up, but how much time did it save?

 Extrapolating what was usually done manually by five people over a week chasing up incomplete data for the reports, we have already saved ourselves 80% of the man hours.
 Adding a Friday afternoon check for expired, out of date records, and records to be updated or archived is another three hours a week for 48 weeks (you have to have a holiday).
 The Monday morning check for important dates coming up is another two hours a week.